ScottCalcalas/XZDBfunction/README.md

 ---

-## Instructions for Configure Local Qiuck Start
+## Instructions to Configure Local Quick Start

-(If you want to use it as one click, instead of open R)
+(If you want to use it as one click, instead of opening R)

 ### *Steps:*
 - [0.
 Configure R file](#0-configure-r-file)